 Under Section 9 of Exhibit A, NSPW proposes to conserve water by minimizing the extent of seasonal drawdowns at the Project by regulating discharge from Gile Dam such that the water released, combined with the flow in the main branch of the Montreal River, allows the downstream hydroelectric projects to generate efficiently without passing surplus water over the spillway or through the radial gates.
 Releases from the Gile Dam will only be used for the following Project purposes: (a) augment streamflow in the summer and winter low-flow periods for hydroelectric generation downstream, (b) minimum flow releases downstream, and (c) scheduled releases for whitewater boating opportunities downstream.
-This proposed operation limits summer and winter drawdowns thereby minimizing impacts on recreation from seasonal drawdowns and replicating natural river conditions where the extent of seasonal drawdowns will be commensurate with natural flows of both branches of the Montreal River, or emergencies beyond Applicant's control.
+This proposed operation limits summer and winter drawdowns thereby minimizing impacts on recreation from seasonal drawdowns will be commensurate with natural flows of both branches of the Montreal River, or emergencies beyond Applicant's control.